Tennessee State Route 76: Montgomery County

 They then turn northeast again before passing through Woodlawn and intersecting with SR 233.
 US 79/SR 76 then widen to 5-lanes at the interchange with SR 374 and enters Clarksville.
 SR 76 and US 79 then merge with US 41A/SR 12 after passing through some neighborhoods and come to an intersection with US 41A Bypass/SR 13 just north of downtown, where US 79 breaks away from SR 76 to follow SR 13 north to Kentucky and SR 12 branches away to follow US 41A Bypass.
 US 41A/SR 76 continue south into downtown as a 2-lane road (as North 2nd Street) before turning east onto College Street (SR 48) before turning south again on University Avenue (SR 112, becomes concurrent with and is unsigned) before again turning east to follow Madison Street as they exit downtown and enter neighborhoods.
 They then curve to the southeast and pass by several businesses and have another junction with SR 374 before SR 76 breaks away from US 41A/SR 112, at another intersection with US 41A Bypass, and goes northeast, exiting Clarksville and switching cardinal directions from north-south to east-west.
-For four miles (6 km) past this junction, SR 76 widens to a four lane divided highway.
+For 4 mi past this junction, SR 76 widens to a four-lane divided highway.
 It then has an interchange with I-24 (exit 11) in Sango and then funnels down to a two lane road.
 It then passes through Port Royal and junctions with SR 238 before crossing Sulphur Fork Creek into Robertson County.

 This is a somewhat random picture of Tennessee State Route 76 in Clarksville, Tennessee.
 The stretch between US Route 41A and Interstate 24 (Exit 11) is a four-lane divided highway.

 Robertson County

 SR 76 continues northeast through farmland to enter Adams and come to an intersection with SR 256.
 The highway then turns left onto Church Street through downtown before coming to an intersection with US 41/SR 11.
 Here, while SR 76 turns east to become concurrent with US 41/SR 11, it becomes unsigned, and becomes a secondary highway.
 US 41/SR 11/SR 76 then leave Adams and goes south east and passes through Cedar Hill before entering Springfield and coming to an intersection with US 431/SR 65.
 US 41/SR 11/SR 76 turn south to become concurrent with US 431/SR 65 and enters downtown to come to another intersection with SR 49.
 SR 76 then leaves the concurrency to follow SR 49 east; leaving downtown and passes by a school before SR 76 breaks away from SR 49 just before leaving Springfield as it finally becoming signed once again.
 SR 76 goes through farmland before entering White House and having an interchange with I-65 (Exit 108) before entering downtown and having an intersection with SR 258.
-SR 76 then becomes concurrent with US 31W/SR 41, turning north, for approximately two-tenths of a mile before branching off to the east again.
+SR 76 then becomes concurrent with US 31W/SR 41, turning north, for approximately 0.2 mi before branching off to the east again.